alxndr42/ansible-tor/README.md

 You can use the included script [tor-keygen](scripts/tor-keygen) to create and update offline keys.

+To skip copying the offline keys, use `--skip-tags copy-offline-keys` when applying the role.

 **Please note:** Tor creates the RSA key `secret_id_key` on new relays.
 This key is part of the relay identity, so you should create a backup.
 If the key is